Tag Archive for: Wealth transfer

 • Since the Carsons live in Michigan, they establish a ladybird deed on their house.
 That way, Jim and Carol jointly own the home, and when both of them pass away, the house will go to the trust.

-As you can see, the Carsons used several estate planning tools to their advantage: joint ownership, direct beneficiaries designations, a trust, etc. Did you notice the Carsons didn’t rely on a will?
+As you can see, the Carsons used several estate planning tools to their advantage: joint ownership, direct beneficiary designations, a trust, etc. Did you notice the Carsons didn’t rely on a will?
 Learn more about why a will shouldn’t be your go-to estate planning document

 There’s not one magic estate planning tool that will help you accomplish every one of your goals.
 But using various elements can help you keep your intention at the center of your estate plan.